crespo86/uda-datavisualization/README.md

 3. what I change and what I didn't change

   - I couldnot find OPS of Southkorea league so I couldn't
-  - I made map in stadium data
+  - I made **new map plot**
+  - I used team as legend
-  - I change bubble color
+  - I made League division

 ### reference